Net Worth

 DMX has faced severe financial issues throughout his career, including bankruptcy, with his first claim being in 2009.
 Although there is limited information about the bankruptcy, it appears he filed the claim to protect his New York home and to address debts exceeding $2 million.
 The case was dismissed at the time due to DMX’s failure to appear in court and provide the necessary documents; however, this didn’t prevent him from filing again at a later date.

 Four years later, on July 29, 2013, DMX filed for bankruptcy a second time in the Manhattan Bankruptcy Court.
-The Chapter 11 claim revealed that he owed between $1 million and $10 million, with total assets valued at less than $50,000.
+The Chapter 11 claim revealed that he owed between $1 million and $10 million and that his total assets were valued at less than $50,000.
 His debts included $1.24 million in overdue child support and more than $21,000 on a car lease.
-The case was again dismissed due to DMX’s failure to file documentation on time, and his debts were not discharged; however, he was allowed to refile once he was better prepared.
+The case was dismissed again due to DMX’s failure to file the documentation on time, and his debts were not discharged; however, he was allowed to refile once he was better prepared.

 Child Support Payments